SenseNet/docs.sensenet.com/content/concepts/content-types/18-linklist.md

 ---
-title: "Linklist"
+title: "Link List"
-metaTitle: "sensenet - Linklist"
+metaTitle: "sensenet - Link List"
-metaDescription: "sensenet Linklist"
+metaDescription: "sensenet Link List"
 ---

 LinkList is a container type for storing links.

 # Features

-LinkList is a regular conatainer for storing items, this one is created to store Links.
+LinkList is a regular container for storing items, this one is created to store Links.
 LinkLists are usually created inside workspaces.

 # Parent type